onikonov/roblox-executor-undetected/README.md

-# Automaticaly Withdraw from many Qiwi to One
+# Automaticaly Withdraw from many Qiwi's to One

 # Requirements
 - SimpleQIWI